 We use reinforced concrete and glass blocks or lenses that are combined not only to produce pavement lights, but also roof lights and floor lights.
-We are experts in site installations and precast fabrication and we use industry guidelines for all our products to determine loading, thermal, acoustic and fire performance, and compliance with local authority requirements.
+We are experts in site installations and precast fabrication.
+We use industry guidelines for all our products to determine loading, thermal, acoustic and fire performance, and compliance with local authority requirements.
 Slip resistance is less well covered.
 Experience has proven that the face size limitation for glass lenses (100 mm x 100 mm), imposed by the London authorities in the 1930s, produces acceptable results.
 Some clients prefer sandblasted lenses and add chromite or carborundum grains in the concrete wearing surface to improve slip resistance.

 The spanning ability of precast units depends on the required loading but spans up to 4.4 m can be achieved with distributed loadings up to 20 kN/m2.